-87. A S.W.O.T. analysis identifies the "special weapons or tactics" used by the competitor in a product-market that has the most profitable marketing mix.
+84. A S.W.O.T. analysis identifies the "special weapons or tactics" used by the competitor in a product-market that has the most profitable marketing mix.

-S.W.O.T. analysis is one which identifies and lists the firm's strengths, weaknesses, opportunities and threats.
+S.W.O.T. analysis is one that identifies and lists the firm's strengths, weaknesses, opportunities, and threats.

+AACSB: Analytic

+Accessibility: Keyboard Navigation

+Blooms: Remember

-Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy.
+Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy planning.

+Level of Difficulty: 1 Easy

+Topic: Marketing Strategy Planning Process Highlights Opportunities

-88. S.W.O.T. analysis is based on the idea that one of the best ways to develop a strategy is to identify and copy the marketing "strategies, weapons, outlook, and tactics" of the firm's most effective competitor.
+85. S.W.O.T. analysis is based on the idea that one of the best ways to develop a strategy is to identify and copy the marketing "strategies, weapons, outlook, and tactics" of the firm's most effective competitor.

-S.W.O.T. analysis is one which identifies and lists the firm's strengths, weaknesses, opportunities and threats.
+S.W.O.T. analysis is one that identifies and lists the firm's strengths, weaknesses, opportunities, and threats.
 A marketing manager can begin to identify strategies that take advantage of the firm's strengths and opportunities while avoiding weaknesses and threats.

-AACSB: Analytic Blooms: Remember Learning Objective: 02-07 Be familiar with the text's framework for marketing strategy.
-Level of Difficulty: 1 Easy Topic: Marketing Strategy Planning Process Highlights Opportunities 89.
-A good S.W.O.T. analysis helps a manager focus on a strategy that takes advantages of the firm's opportunities and strengths while avoiding its weaknesses and threats to its success.
+86. A good S.W.O.T. analysis helps a manager focus on a strategy that takes advantages of the firm's opportunities and strengths while avoiding its weaknesses and threats to its success.